ChristianIsaacTran/todo-list-TOP/README.md

     remove: completely removes the todo from the project.

     ** (not made yet) view: will let the user view the entire selected todo in detail, probably through a modal.

+-- Note to self: the updated localStorage items that we update/replace, both projects and todos, are .push() or appended to the end of the localStorage/todo array.
+If I need to stay on the same item after updating it, make sure to parse the END of the lists/arrays.